linkeddatacenter/kees/implementation.md

 | void     | http://rdfs.org/ns/void#                         |
 | xsd      | http://www.w3.org/2001/XMLSchema#                |

 The Dublin Core terms, accessible at [Dublin Core Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), serve as annotations for named graphs.
-Specifically, properties like `dct:modified` and `dct:source` are expected to be acknowledged in such instances.
+Specifically, properties like `dct:created`, `dct:modified` and `dct:source` are expected to be acknowledged in such instances.

 As per the SPARQL service description vocabulary outlined in [SPARQL Service Description](https://www.w3.org/TR/sparql11-service-description/), KEES agent are expected to acknowledge and utilize properties such as `sd:endpoint`, `sd:feature`, `sd:NamedGraph`, and `sd:name`.